brittanyrw/emojiscreen/README.md

 3. Download the project to your computer.
 Click on the `Clone or Download` button.
 Copy the HTTPS github repo link.
 4. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
 Run the following command in the terminal, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojiscreen.git`;
 5. After the command has been run, in the terminal, navigate into the EmojiScreen project folder `cd emojiscreen`.
 6. Open the `emojiscreen` project in your text editor of choice.
 Edit the `data.js` file and add a new object for your movie, TV show or musical alphabetical order. **Note: If the movie title starts with 'The' then use the next word for alphabetical order.**.
 Make sure there is a comma between your object and the object above and below.
 Refer to the card overview above for requirements for the different object keys.
+Make sure to save your files after you have made changes.

 Use the following object as a template: